 - For fevers 100°-102° F (37.8° - 39°C), fever meds are rarely needed.
 Fevers of this level don't usually cause discomfort.
 They do help the body fight the infection.

 - Caution: if a baby under 1 year has a fever, never overdress or bundle up.
-Babies can get over-heated more easily than other children.
+Reason: babies can get over-heated more easily than older children.